Mixing Xanax With Alcohol

 Why Mixing Xanax and Alcohol Is Dangerous

-Alcohol and Xanax both depress the central nervous system and have many similar effects on the body—and when these drugs are taken together, the effects intensify.
+Xanax and alcohol both depress the central nervous system and have many similar effects on the body—and when these drugs are taken together, the effects intensify.

-Using these drugs in combination may result in profound depression of the central nervous system (CNS), placing the individual in greater danger than if they had used Xanax or alcohol alone.1
+Using Xanax with alcohol may result in profound depression of the central nervous system (CNS), placing the individual in greater danger than if they had used Xanax or alcohol alone.1

 Signs of an overdose on Xanax and alcohol may include:3,6